intershop/devenv-4-iom/doc/04_development_process.md

 * The custom dump can only be loaded if the database is empty.
 The `dump load` command of the command line client executes all the necessary steps to restart IOM with an empty database.
   1. [Delete IOM](03_operations.md#delete_iom)
   1. [Delete Postgres database](03_operations.md#delete_postgres)
-  1. [Remove Local _Docker_ Volume](03_operations.md#delete_storage), required only if `KEEP_DATABASE_DATA` is set to `true`
+  1. [Delete Local _Docker_ Volume](03_operations.md#delete_storage), required only if `KEEP_DATABASE_DATA` is set to `true`
   1. [Create Local _Docker_ Volume](03_operations.md#create_storage), required only if `KEEP_DATABASE_DATA` is set to `true`
   1. [Create Postgres Database](03_operations.md#create_postgres)
   1. [Create IOM](03_operations.md#create_iom)
 * The custom dump can only be loaded if the database is empty.
 When you are using an external database (`PGHOST` is set), the steps listed above will not have any effect.
 You must take care of purging the external database and recreating the IOM installation yourself.

 You should inspect the logs to know if the dump was actually loaded.
-The logs of the initialization process are printed in JSON format.
+The logs of the initialization process are provided in JSON format.
 Verbosity can be controlled by the configuration variable `OMS_LOGLEVEL_SCRIPTS`.

     devenv-cli.sh dump load